AbdulbasitSaid/eight_queen_problem_game/README.md

     this above command will install all packages

-4. Run the build runner to generate need code.
+4. Run the build runner to generate the needed code.

-     if on mac on linux and can use Makefiles
+     if on Mac on Linux and can use Makefiles

      ```bash
     make build_runner
      ```

     else run
     ```bash
            dart run build_runner watch --delete-conflicting-outputs
     ```
     The above should generate your code.

 ### Run the App